Mistah Complainas meet one-on-one with our youth writers to introduce them to the revision process and give them feedback on their writing.

-The one thin Mistah Complaina never complains about is himself.
+The one thing Mistah Complaina never complains about is himself.
 He, himself, of course, is perfect, perfect, perfect.
 If there’s ever a problem, it’s certainly not his fault.
 In fact, it’s not even his problem.
 It’s yours.

 Needless to say, pleasing Mistah Complaina is quite difficult.

 One thing in your favor is that Mistah Complaina loves good writing.
 Loves it.
 He’s enthralled by it.
 It’s like a great bowl of ice cream.
 Or a candy bar.
 Or a ride on a rollercoaster.
 He just can’t get enough.
 But he has high standards.
 Very high standards.
 He demands originality.
 And creativity.
 He’ll often prefer something else, but if the idea is good and the execution is superb, he’ll prefer you keep it just the way it is.

 It might also be noted that while Mistah Complaina thinks of himself as an expert in all things, he’s really not well versed in American culture, so TV and movie references are often beyond him.
 If something like that shows up in a piece of writing he’ll prefer the writer do something else.
 That’s just how Mistah Complaina is.